gspiegelberg/cloudberry-mon/README.md

 Enabling summaries process
 ========================================================================
+NOTE:
+If alter-1064.sql is loaded, this process should not be used.
+Summaries process will eventually be deprecated.

 Summaries service execute functions responsible for generating periodic summarization of gathered performance metrics.
 It is useful for faster dashboard loads and permitting drill-down capabilities.